 Step 3: Locate Your WordPress Database

-- In phpMyAdmin, you will see a list of databases on the left-hand side.
-Identify the database that corresponds to your WordPress site.
-The database name often starts with your website name or your hosting account username.
+- .
+The database name often starts with your website or hosting account username.

 - Click on the database name to open it.